icure/icure-react-native-cryptography/README.md

 /*
  * Since React-Native don't have it's own implementation of LocalStorage, we have to provide a custom implementation to the iCure SDK through Api.
- * I'd recommend to use the @react-native-async-storage/async-storage package.
+ * We recommend you to use the @react-native-async-storage/async-storage package.
  */
 export class AsyncStorageImpl implements StorageFacade<string> {